 Groningen's synagogue is one of the few working synagogues left in the country.
-It began life a century ago as a mosque (the light...
+Sporting Moorish adornments, the century-old structure...

 Groninger Museum information

 Those arriving by train can't help but notice the Groninger Museum.
 Occupying three islands in the ring canal in front of the station, the museum is, at the very least, a striking structure that will draw an opinion from any observer.
 Within is a scintillating mix of international artworks from through the ages.

 The wildly eclectic architecture was the brainchild of Alessandro Mendini, who invited three of his fellow architects to each tackle a section.
 This explains why, to many, the museum has little consistency and appears thrown together at a whim.
 Inside, things are quite different; bright, pastel colours add life to the exhibition halls, and natural light seeps in from all angles.

 The Mendini Pavilion, a picture of deconstruction, holds temporary exhibitions; like the curatorial direction, they are a wonderfully eccentric mix.